lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 Class time will be a mix of lecture and active problem solving, both as individuals and as groups.
 Every week will have a short homework assignment.
+Most of your homework grade will come from a short homework quiz on Tuesdays, where you will demonstrate your understanding of the algorithm analysis and design topics from the homework.

 ## Course resources